Ali Murad Davudi: Disappearance

 On November 11, 1979, while he was walking alone in a park near his home in Tehran, Davudi was kidnapped and was never seen again.
 The Liberation Front newspaper wrote the headline "Dr Davudi, University Professor is Kidnapped".
-While the Iranian government denied any involvement, later three Revolutionary Guards admitted that Professor Davudi had been kidnapped on the order of the government.
-He has been presumed dead.
+While the Iranian government denied any involvement, later three Revolutionary Guards admitted that Davudi had been kidnapped on the order of the government.
+He is presumed dead, and was likely killed after his abduction.